York Valkyrie: York Community Stadium

 The York Community Stadium, which is home to football club York City F.C. and York RLFC, was first proposed in 2009 but due to numerous delays it was not completed until December 2020.

 However, the restrictions at the start of the 2021 Super League season meant that matches were the split between venues in Leeds and Warrington.
-In May 2021 the Valkyrie played their Challenge Cup semi-final match at the Community Stadium.
-The stadium, which has a capacity of 8,500, is a venue for the 2021 Women's Rugby League World Cup.
+In May 2021, the Valkyrie played their first match at the Community Stadium; the semi-final of the Challenge Cup in which a hat-trick by Savannah Andrade saw York overcome Castleford 32–4.
+The stadium, which has a capacity of 8,500, was a venue for the 2021 Women's Rugby League World Cup.
+In October 2023, the crowd of 4,547 for the match between York Valkyrie and Leeds Rhinos set an attendance record for a RFL Women's Super League Grand Final.